peterhinch/micropython-iot/README.md

  5. Internet applications can be demanding of RAM.

 This document proposes an alternative where the ESP8266 nodes communicate with a local server.
-This runs CPython code and supports the internet protocol required by the application.
+This runs CPython or MicroPython code and supports the internet protocol required by the application.
 The server and the ESP8266 nodes communicate using a simple protocol based on the exchange of lines of text.
 The server can run on a Linux box such as a Raspberry Pi; this can run 24/7 at minimal running cost.

 ![Image](images/block_diagram.png)